 - Students will need to get themselves from the airport to the workshop meeting location.

 - Sometimes the distance between the two is only a few miles and this can be achieved with a taxi.
 Sometimes, it’s a few hours and a car is needed.

 - Sometimes, we will switch hotels during the workshop.
-Our vehicles are typically big enough to carry each student plus their camera gear.
+Our vehicles are big enough to carry each student plus their camera gear.
 During a hotel switch, the vehicles are typically not spacious enough for all students, their camera gear, and their luggage.
 Some students bring a ton of luggage and we never know until we get there.

 - Finally, students need their own car in case of an emergency.
-If you get a call from family member and, God forbid, need to rush home, you won’t have a way of getting back without your own car.
+If you get a call from a family member and, God forbid, need to rush home, you won’t have a way of getting back without your own car.
 We just can’t justify bringing a workshop to a halt because one student needs to get back to the airport or something of that nature.